 Occupational Therapy

 Occupational therapy can help people develop, recover, improve, and maintain skills for independence in all areas of their lives.
-Occupational therapists promote health and wellbeing by enabling people to participate in the everyday occupations of life, such as self-care activities including showering, dressing, and preparing food; productive activities such as education, work volunteering, and caring for others; and leisure/social activities.
+Occupational therapists promote health and wellbeing by enabling people to participate in the everyday activities, such as:

 Locations